System Triggers

 How triggers connect to your processes

-Webhooks at a glance (LP)
+Webhooks at a glance (Limited Preview)

 For hands-on steps, see Webhook Triggers (Limited Preview) and the Quickstart Guide.